 Feb 26, 2016

-The Protein Factory
+Ribosomes: The Cell’s Protein Factories

 The primary function of ribosomes is the manufacture of proteins.
 The image depicts a model of a eukaryotic ribosome, which differs in structure from a prokaryotic ribosome.